-This perfect Pear and Kale Smoothie is refreshing, energizing, and delicious.
+This Pear and Kale Smoothie is refreshing, energizing, and perfectly sweet.
 Pear, like the honeydew melon in our blackberry smoothie, is not a common ingredient, but it delivers on both taste and nutritional value!

 Why You'll Love This Smoothie